westonkd/aircana/README.md

 ### Things to try

-- Follow the [Getting Started](#getting-started) tutorial to create agents with knowledge bases—Aircana's key differentiator
+- Follow the [Getting Started](#getting-started) tutorial to create knowledge bases—Aircana's key differentiator

-- Configure the Confluence integration and create domain-specific agents
+- Configure the Confluence integration and create domain-specific knowledge bases

-- Use the `/ask-expert` command to consult multiple specialized agents
+- Use the `/ask-expert` command to consult multiple specialized experts

 - Set up the development workflow with plan, execute, review, and apply-feedback commands